glennoph/ansible-gs/README.md

 ## Environment setup
 Vagrant was used to provision the servers
-* control: running centos7 used to execute ansible scripts
+* control: running ubuntu used to execute ansible scripts
-* centos client running centos7
-* ubuntu client running ubuntu
+* club# client running ubuntu

 See Vagrantfile for details.

 ### Install ansible on control
+via shell: boot-control.sh

 access the control system with:
 `vagrant ssh control`